danexistsmaybe/EthicsWebsite/_casestudy/contents/2-history.md

 <img class="moment-image" id="moment-image3" src="/EthicsWebsite/files/UNIX.png" width = "300"/>
 <div class="moment-text" id="moment-text3">
 	<span class="moment-title">1972</span>
-	<span class="moment-body">The UNIX kernel is developed at AT&T Bell Labs.
+	<span class="moment-body">The UNIX operating system is developed at AT&T Bell Labs.
 It is not free to distribute, but it is distributed to some university with a free use licence.</span>
 </div>

 <div class="moment" id="moment4"></div>